https://www.deakin.edu.au/__data/assets/image/0008/2477177/29303_bachelor-design_Hero.jpg

 Explore core themes and methods across design thinking and design collaboration labs and discover how to develop positive design solutions for social and cultural change.
 Be empowered to become an adaptive and agile designer of the future by exploring new mediums and ideas when you combine studies from related disciplines – including photography, animation, Indigenous studies and more.

 Throughout your degree, you will work on real-world projects and learn how to interpret client briefs.
-You’ll have opportunities to network with industry and share your designs with the public, ensuring you graduate with the entrepreneurial mindset and leadership skills required to thrive in the rapidly changing field of design.
+Plus you will have opportunities to network with industry and share your designs with the public, ensuring you graduate with the entrepreneurial mindset and leadership skills required to thrive in the rapidly changing field of design.

 Build towards a future career in design where you will be surrounded by a like-minded community of innovators and creative thinkers, where the possibilities are limitless.